lsst-dm/dmtn-111/index.rst

 The baseline is to have images be captured by the CCS.
 It triggers ingestion into a Butler repository local to that machine and also sends an "image available" event via SAL that includes the necessary information to form a Butler DataId.
 The AuxTel control machine NFS mounts this repository and retrieves images from it via the Data Butler.
+It executes ISR, including any intra-CCD crosstalk correction required, and analyzes the image to enable closed-loop control.
+Any master calibrations needed for ISR are copied by a separate process from the DBB and ingested into the Butler repository.

 In addition, the `Summit Analysis machine <summit-analysis>`_, which provides rapid analysis in a notebook environment, will NFS mount the repository.
-Any master calibrations needed for ISR are copied by a separate process from the DBB and ingested into the Butler repository.

 One alternative would be to have this process be executed by the ATArchiver and an AuxTel OODS instance running on the same machine, both at the Summit.
 The advantage of this would be that the images would get full Header Service headers and would be consistent with the permanent archive.